Mike Bragg

 Michael Edward Bragg (born September 26, 1946) is an American former professional football player who was a punter in the National Football League (NFL) for the Washington Redskins and Baltimore Colts.
-He played college football for the Richmond Spiders and was selected in the fifth round of the 1968 NFL/AFL draft.
+He played college football for the Richmond Spiders and was selected 117th overall in the fifth round of the 1968 NFL/AFL draft.

 Bragg played 12 of his 13 years with the Washington Redskins, from 1968-1979, and as of January 2025 continues to be the franchise leader in number of punts, with 896.

 Bragg was the last active NFL player to play for Vince Lombardi, who coached the Redskins in 1969 before succumbing to colon cancer in 1970.